Young at Heart (Ray Conniff album)

 Young at Heart is an album by The Ray Conniff Singers.
 It was released in 1960 on the Columbia label (catalog no. CL-1489).

+Overview

 The album debuted on Billboard magazine's popular albums chart on August 15, 1960, peaked at No. 6, and remained on that chart for 13 weeks.

 AllMusic later gave the album a rating of three stars.
 Reviewer Greg Adams wrote that Conniff's "expert arranging skills and the talent of his chorus are on prominent display."